boazlavon/eg_cfg/README.md

 ---

 ## 📚 Data
+We evaluate EG-CFG on three widely used Python code generation benchmarks:

+🔹 MBPP
-We evaluate EG-CFG on the **MBPP (Mostly Basic Python Problems)** benchmark [Austin et al., 2021] — a widely used dataset of Python programming tasks.
-Each task includes a natural language description, a target function name, and a set of unit tests.
+The MBPP (Mostly Basic Python Problems) benchmark [Austin et al., 2021] includes 500 Python tasks, each with a natural language description, function name, and 3 unit tests.
+It is a popular dataset for evaluating basic code generation.

+🔹 HumanEval
+The HumanEval benchmark [Chen et al., 2021] consists of 164 hand-written Python programming tasks with hidden test cases.
+Each task defines a function signature and problem description, designed to measure functional correctness.

+🔹 MBPP-ET & HumanEval-ET
+We also evaluate on MBPP-ET and HumanEval-ET, extended test suites proposed in CodeScore [Dong et al., 2025].
+These enhancements add more challenging edge cases and improve coverage, offering better estimates of real-world generalization.

 ### 🧾 Prompt Format